T-REX 2X Long Tesla Daily Target ETF (TSLT) Probability Analysis

 Probability analysis extracts the risk-neutral probability distribution implied by option prices.
 It shows the market-implied likelihood of the underlying reaching various price levels by expiration.

-T-REX 2X Long Tesla Daily Target ETF (TSLT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $221.3M, listed on CBOE, carrying a beta of 3.26 to the broader market.
-The fund, under normal circumstances, invests in swap agreements that provide 200% daily exposure to TSLA equal to at least 80% of its net assets (plus any borrowings for investment purposes). public since 2023-10-19.
+T-REX 2X Long Tesla Daily Target ETF (TSLT) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $181.2M, listed on CBOE, carrying a beta of 3.39 to the broader market.
+This ETF aims to provide daily returns that are double the performance of Tesla (TSLA) stock. public since 2023-10-19.

 Spot Price